alpaylan/cvdl-rs/cvdl.md

 {Degree: Italic} - {Department: Bold}
 ```

-We see the dash(-) between two elements, which we know are actually boxes.
+We see the dash(-) between two items, which we know are actually boxes.
 So, what does dash mean there?
 If
 we desugared the expression we would get a function call similar to below.

 ```js
 dashBetween(italic(degree), bold(department))
 ```

-### Element Types
+### item Types

-An element type must have a name and a default rendering directive.
-Optionally, element type
+An item type must have a name and a default rendering directive.
+Optionally, item type
 may contain validators and addtional rendering directives.
-All elements are represented as strings,
+All items are represented as strings,
 and it is up to the rendering directives to do the parsing/deserialization/decoding.
 As an example,
 String will be wrapped at box bounds by the default rendering directive, MarkdownString will be
 rendered by respecting italic/link/bold annotations.

 ### Section Definitions

-A section is defined by its name, the schema it conforms to, and its elements.
+A section is defined by its name, the schema it conforms to, and its items.

 Example: